donboulton666/bibwoe.com/src/content/posts/groups.md

 God knows exactly whom you are.
 But do you???

-All most all of you would formulate your answer according to what you have learned from others or your GROUP, click, school or religion.
+All most all of you would formulate your answer according to what you have learned from others or your GROUP, click, governmenschool or religion.
 For you know not you!
 Then you fail.

 Individuality is the key to self and being one with the Holy Spirits truth's, having love for self and Jesus's of all in your heart.